ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 Assuming that we still have a delta of `50 tC` may be a stretch (roundtrip efficiency would affect price & carbon performance equally).

-I initially found this counter-intuitive - for years I had always thought that high electricity prices would be a good thing for helping to achieve carbon saving from battery storage - there is a reason that the
+I initially found this counter-intuitive.
 I'm so used to the idea that high electricity prices are a good thing - a high electricity price makes the business case for renewable generation and battery storage stronger.
 Here we see that the more expensive the electricity, the higher of carbon price to counter the value of the that electricity.

 The dirtier the electricity, the lower carbon price we need to incentive to save the same amount of money.
-This is similar to the value of energy efficiency - highest when replacing dirty or inefficient plant.
+This reminds me of a similar situation in energy efficiency - highest value when replacing dirty or inefficient plant.

 ## Criticism